mlubinsky/mlubinsky.github.com/tf/README.md

  TfLiteTensor * output = interpreter . output ( 0 );

  The output is, like the input, a floating-point scalar value nestled inside a 2D tensor.

+ we grab the output value and inspect it to make sure that it meets our high standards.
+First we assign it to a float variable: // Obtain the output value from the tensor float

+ value = output > data . f [ 0 ];

+ Each time inference is run, the output tensor will be overwritten with new values.
+This means that if you want to keep an output value around in your program while continuing to run inference, you’ll need to copy it from the output tensor,

 ```